JackTan25/HybridSearch2026/docs/references/benchmark.md

 ---
 # Benchmark

-This document compares the following key specifications of Elasticsearch, Qdrant, Quickwit and Infinity:
+This document compares the following key specifications of Elasticsearch, Qdrant, Quickwit and hybridsearch:

 - Time to insert & build index
 - Time to import & build index